 Update the Windows

-- If a new Windows update is available, install it and see if the LoL loading issue is fixed.
+• If a new Windows update is available, install it and see if this fixes your problem.

 Check the League Of Legends Server